-Below is a list of the SDGs that are most relevant in the fight against HIV.
-The Danish AIDS Foundation touches upon all to some extent.
+Below is a list of the SDGs that are most relevant in the fight against HIV – at AIDS-Fondet we work consistently with some and touch upon all to some extent.

 The initial matching of SDGs to areas of relevance to the fight against HIV was done by UNAIDS.